 In other words, both BI and BA are tackling the same problems, but if you’re working with masses of raw data, you want extensive control over how you use that data, and you want to draw out your own interpretations and conclusions from the numbers, the tools and techniques you use will likely fall under BI, rather than BA.

 Case closed, right?
 Unfortunately not: there’s no real consensus on exactly what constitutes BI and what constitutes BA, or where the lines are drawn.

 Predictive vs descriptive

 One way to look at this is that BI tells you what happened, or is happening right now in your business — it describes the situation to you.
 Not only that, a good BI platform describes this to you in real-time in as much granular, forensic detail you need.

 So, BI deals with historical data leading right up to the present, and what you do with that information is up to you.
 Ideally, you’ll learn from past mistakes, build on past successes, and feed this into your decision-making going forward, replicating what works and changing what doesn’t.
-But fundamentally, your expertise and judgement are crucial.
+But fundamentally, your expertise and judgment are crucial.

 BA primarily tries to predict what will happen in the future.
 It combines advanced statistical analysis and predictive modeling to give you an idea of what to expect so that you can anticipate developments or make changes now to improve outcomes.

 Both approaches are valuable, just in different ways.
 It’s important to know whether you are more in need of descriptive analysis, predictive analysis, or both before you invest in a platform.